jackanakin/solid/README.md

 `Turns a request into a stand-alone object that contains all information about the request, allowing you to pass requests as a method arguments, delay or queue a request’s execution, and support undoable operations`

 Allows to represent an operation/request/method-call as object and/or send requests to other parts of the application where they can be executed later.<br/>
-Makes easy to implement reversible operations, queue operations, schedule their execution, or execute them remotely.
+Makes easy to implement reversible operations, queue operations, schedule their execution, or execute them remotely.<br/>
+Command establishes unidirectional connections between senders and receivers.<br/>

 Examples: Runnable